yongdd/langevin-fts/README.md

 * SCFT and L-FTS
 * Arbitrary Acyclic Branched Polymers (**beta**)
 * Arbitrary Mixtures of Block Copolymers, Homopolymers and Random Copolymers (**beta**)
-* AB-Type Polymer Melts (**The Python library itself can compute concentrations of polymers composed of any number of species**)
+* AB-Type Polymer Melts (**The Python library itself can compute concentrations of polymers composed of any number of monomer types**)
 * Conformational Asymmetry
 * Box Size Determination by Stress Calculation (SCFT only)
 * Chain Model: Continuous, Discrete